 Alongside repairs, caring for your products is as important to extend the life of a garment.
 Detailed care instructions for Sasta products can be found on our website - and by following these instructions, you can extend the life of your clothes even further.

-Sasta's products are manufactured in carefully selected factories in Estonia, Latvia, Lithuania, Finland, China, India and Bangladesh.
-Of the total amount of materials (kg), we used in 2021, 87 % of our total production has been in the European Union and 13 % in the Far East.
+Sasta's products are manufactured in carefully selected factories in European Union, China, India and Turkey.
+Of the total amount of materials (kg), we used in 2023, 93 % of our total production has been in the European Union and the rest 7 % outside EU.

 The majority of production takes place in the European Union, where factories are bound by EU legislation on environmental and human rights issues.
 The proximity also allows for better communication and monitoring of our manufacturing partners.